NBCC Accessibility Statement - Feb 2023

 PDFs and other documents

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 These regulations can be found on this link:

 Any new PDFs or Word documents we publish will meet accessibility standards.

-This statement was prepared on 01/11/2019.
-It was last updated on 11/01/2023.
+This statement was prepared on 03/02/2023.
+It was last reviewed on 11/01/2023.

 This website was last tested on 03/02/2023.
 The test was carried out on the whole website by SoftForge Ltd. You can read the accessibility test report here.